-5 Review of this Policy
+7 Review of this Policy

-This Policy will be reviewed regularly by the Directors of the Company having regard to the changing circumstances of the Company.
+This Policy will be reviewed regularly by the Company's Directors having regard to the changing circumstances of the Company and any changes to this Policy will be notified to affected persons in writing.

-6 Breaches of this Policy
+8 Breaches of this Policy

-Strict compliance with this Policy is mandatory for all Employees.
-Breaches of this Policy may damage the Company's reputation in the investment community and undermine confidence in the market for Company Securities.
+Strict compliance with this policy is mandatory for all Employees.
+Breaches of this policy may damage the Company's reputation in the investment community and undermine confidence in the market for Company Securities.